foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/turbidity.md

   overlay_image: /assets/images/product_images/product_splash.png
 ---
 ## Principle
 Turbidity, measured in NTU is a colorimetric test with no reagents.
+Turbidity is a measure of how clear water is.
+Distilled water should have turbidity of 0 NTU.

+The Indian Standard for drinking water holds that the acceptable limit is 1 NTU, but in the absence of any other toxic substances or alternate source, this is relaxable upto 5 NTU.

 ## Calibration
 To prepare calibration standards, take 10 ml of distilled water.
 Depending on if you chose minimal or full calibration, prepare standards as below.